Depending on your situation, the K-1, or fiancé visa, may be one of the most effective methods for gaining entry into the United States.

-Now that you’ve determined that a K-1 fiancé visa is the appropriate option for you, we’ll begin discussing the process of obtaining your visa.
+Now that you’ve determined that a K-1 fiancé visa is an appropriate option for you, we’ll begin discussing the process of obtaining your visa.

 Step One: The Initial Petition and Supporting Package